 4. Catch up on your retirement savings

-If you contribute to an IRA or other type of retirement savings, you can use your tax refund to increase your retirement savings if you haven't quite maxed out your contributions for the prior year (You have until the tax filing deadline in April of the following year to max out your contributions for the prior year).
+If you contribute to an IRA or another type of retirement savings, you can use your tax refund to increase your retirement savings if you haven't quite maxed out your contributions for the prior year (You have until the tax filing deadline in April of the following year to max out your contributions for the prior year).

-A couple ways to do it: 1) You can pay your contributions directly to your IRA or 2) you can increase the automatic deductions your employer takes from your pay check for a couple pay periods until it equals the amount of your tax refund.
+A couple ways to do it: 1) You can pay your contributions directly to your IRA or 2) you can increase the automatic deductions your employer takes from your paycheck for a couple pay periods until it equals the amount of your tax refund.

-5. Put money towards a short or mid term goal
+5. Put money towards a short or mid-term goal

 Thinking of starting a business?
 Saving to buy a house or car?
-Putting your tax refund towards your short or mid term savings goal can help accelerate how quickly you are able to achieve your goal.
+Putting your tax refund towards your short or mid-term savings goal can help accelerate how quickly you are able to achieve your goal.

 6. Invest in your personal development and/ or help others